Gotham Girls: Cast

+Critical reception

+Sayantan Gayen, writing for CBR, praised Gotham Girls for its women-led narrative, humor, and "unique flavor" within the DC Animated Universe.
+While noting the dated Flash animation, Gayen highlighted the series' strong character dynamics, clever storytelling, and its evolution from lighthearted antics to darker, more ambitious themes in its final season.
+Despite its short run, the reviewer considers it an underrated gem and a cult favorite among Batman and DC animation fans.

 Comic series

 DC Comics produced a five-issue Gotham Girls comic book miniseries in 2003, written by Paul Storrie.
 It starred Poison Ivy, Harley Quinn, Catwoman, Batgirl, with each issue spotlighting one of these characters to a certain degree.
 The story, which took place in the DC animated universe, involved a vial of chemicals that the three villainesses fought over, as they also tried to avoid capture by Batgirl and Detective Montoya.
 A three-issue miniseries, Batman: Harley and Ivy, followed the continued misadventures of Harley and Ivy.